 If you're thinking about buying a blood pressure monitor, here's what to consider.

-Some people like to monitor their own blood pressure because it gives them a sense of control over their treatment for high blood pressure.
-It can also be a good motivator if you're trying to lower your blood pressure by changing your lifestyle.
+Some people like to monitor their blood pressure because it gives them a sense of control over their treatment.
+It can also be a good motivator if you’re trying to lower your blood pressure by making lifestyle changes.

 - The cuff can be an arm or wrist type.
 Our test found that the wrist monitor was as accurate as most of the arm models.
 Following the instructions on the placement of the cuff is important.
 It must fit snugly – too tight will give you a higher reading and too loose may not give you one at all.

 - Irregular heart beat display indicates that the heart rate is not steady.

 - Hypertension indicator warns when your blood pressure is too high – time to see your doctor.